Monday, October 17, 2011

 With this understanding, mankind, the second act of creation on the sixth day, is outside the parallelism just like the creation of light on the first day is outside the parallelism.
 Instead, there is a different type of relationship between the creation of light and the creation of mankind.
 The creation of light started the creation process, while the creation of mankind signaled the end of the creation process.

 Overall the pattern of creation is 1, 3, 3, and 1.
 The first half of creation until the third day has an introduction and three acts of creation, and this is parallel to the second half of creation, the last three days, when there were three corresponding acts of creation and a conclusion.
-(This numeric pattern is similar to the pattern by the plagues in Egypt; see our discussion, "The plagues: Their structure.")
+(This numeric pattern is similar to the pattern by the plagues in Egypt; see our discussion, "The ten plagues in Egypt: Their structure, order and maybe their rationale.")

 Monday, October 3, 2011